ChatGPT overview: models, features, prices explained

 Note: It makes a difference whether you are logged in or not.
 One advantage of having an account is that you get a history of all your chats.
 You also need to be logged in to use custom GPTs, for example.

 ChatGPT Free gives you an idea of what is possible and may be enough for occasional use.
-Bear in mind that there will be a downgrade to GPT 4o mini if you use it a lot.
+Bear in mind that there will be a downgrade to a less capable model if you use it a lot.
 You will also encounter hard limits that will make you wait until you can use it again.

 ChatGPT Plus